OctaForge/libostd/doc/ranges.md

 However, a system like this can be both hard to use and hard to deal with in custom objects, because you suddenly have your state split into two things.
-That's why OctaSTD introduces ranges, inspired by D's range system but largely designed from scratch for C++.
+That's why libostd introduces ranges, inspired by D's range system but largely designed from scratch for C++.

 A range is a type that represents an interval of values.
 Just like with C++